Kumapapa2012/Drone_using_Raspberry_Pi_ZeroW/README.md

 ## Oatpp and Oatpp - WebSocket
 https://github.com/oatpp/oatpp
 https://github.com/oatpp/oatpp-websocket
-You shold test to see if you can build and run some Websock examples from
+**You must test to see if you can build and run some Websock examples from
 https://github.com/oatpp/example-websocket
-...**on your Raspberry Pi Zero.** Then proceed to next.
+...on your Raspberry Pi Zero.** Then proceed to next.

 # Configuring Cross Compile Environments
 s of 2020/02/23, you can't use official toolchain for Raspberry Pi Zero w/ Buster due to this issue.